Gressling/cheminf-EDU/machineLearning/inventory_usage_pred/README.md

 ## Data Overview

-The date overview can be found in the file Data_Overview
+The date overview can be found in the file Data_Overview.ipynb

 ## Methods